 Energy-absorbing Steering Column

-The non-attached flange at the bottom of the column, shown as part of the assembly in parts lists.
-Rubber gasket is more or less the same size and shape but is separately quoted.
+The loose plate at the bottom of the column, shown as part of the assembly in parts lists.
+The rubber seal is more or less the same size and shape but is separately quoted.
 Other people have a rubber sleeve that fits over the end of the column outer, inside the flange.
-Also not quoted, perhaps part of the assembly like the flange.

 The lower bush, plastic 'washer', spring, steel washer, and circlip that secure the bottom half of the shaft into the column, the sheared 'pins' having allowed the lower part of the shaft to be pushed out of the column.